 Welcome to the City of Fort Pierce

 Ten Reasons to Choose Fort Pierce to live, work, learn and play, year-round:

 Location: On Florida’s southeast Atlantic Coast, Fort Pierce is the county seat of St. Lucie County, the heart of the Treasure Coast.
-Our beautiful Indian River Lagoon is wide, our beaches are uncrowded, pristine and plentiful and our waters are clear and clean.
-The Port of Fort Pierce is one of Florida’s 14 deep water ports, set to be a hub for mega yacht repair and retrofit operations (MRO) and operated by Derecktor Shipyards.
+Our beautiful Indian River Lagoon is wide, our beaches are uncrowded, pristine, and plentiful and our waters are clear and clean.
+The Port of Fort Pierce is one of Florida’s 14 deepwater ports, set to be a hub for mega yacht repair and retrofit operations (MRO) and operated by Derecktor Shipyards.
 The Treasure Coast International Airport (TCIA) is on track to be a thriving aviation MRO.
 The customs experience is ranked # 1 by private pilots.